kubeovn/kube-ovn/docs/qos.md

 **The previous annotation `ovn.kubernetes.io/ingress_rate` and `ovn.kubernetes.io/egress_rate`, can still be used to control the bidirectional bandwidth of pod.**

 ## linux-netem QoS
-New annotations added for pod, `ovn.kubernetes.io/latency`、 `ovn.kubernetes.io/limit` and `ovn.kubernetes.io/loss`, used for setting QoS parameters of linux-netem type.
+New annotations added for pod, `ovn.kubernetes.io/latency`、 `ovn.kubernetes.io/jitter`、 `ovn.kubernetes.io/limit` and
+`ovn.kubernetes.io/loss`, used for setting QoS parameters of linux-netem type.

 `latency` is used for traffic delay.
+The value is an integer value, and the unit is `ms`.

+`jitter` is used for traffic delay jitter.
 The value is an integer value, and the unit is `ms`.

 `limit` is the maximum number of packets the qdisc may hold queued at a time.
 The value is an integer value, such as 1000.